Student Voting Guide | California

-This voting guide was last updated in September 2012.
+This voting guide was last updated August 15, 2014.

 You can register to vote if you are a resident of California, a citizen of the United States, and at least 18 at the time of the election.
 If you have been convicted of a felony, it may impact your ability to vote.
 If you think you might be affected, you should contact local election officials.

 California law provides for voter registration services on college campuses.
 California courts and the Attorney General have also made clear that if you move residences each school year and you cannot establish a new voting residency in time to register to vote (you do not have housing yet, for instance), you can vote at your previous school–year address.
 If your parents are from California, students may choose between their school addresses and their parents’ homes when deciding where to register to vote.

-California allows students to keep their voting residency even if they move out of the district to attend school, and the only way you might lose this residency is by establishing residency in a new state.
+California allows students to keep their voting residency even if they move away to attend school, and the only way you might lose this residency is by establishing residency in a new state.
 While registering to vote in another state is not automatically considered abandonment of residency in California, some judges or officials might view it as such.
 If you have established voting residency in another state and are moving back to California with the intent to reside there, you will have to follow the normal registration procedures to re-register in California.

 Challenges to Residency.
 As a student, you have the right to cast a ballot as a resident of California regardless of whether you pay in-state or out-of-state tuition.
 Any challenge made solely on the basis of your student or tuition status is invalid.
 If your county elections official refuses to register you on the basis of your residency, you can challenge the refusal in court.
 If another voter thinks that you are not a resident, he or she can also file an action in court to cancel your registration.